 Neural cells: This portfolio is related to Asterias' AST-OPC1 product.
 The patent rights relevant to neural cells, such as oligodendrocyte progenitor cells, include various patent families acquired from Geron that are directed to the differentiation of pluripotent stem cells (including hES cells) into various neural cell types, as well as various culture and purification methods.
 These patent rights also include rights licensed from the Regents of the University of California.
 There are issued patents in the United States, Australia, Canada, Europe, Japan, China, Hong Kong, India, Korea, Singapore and Israel.
-Additionally, there are five new pending patent families owned by us directed to improved methods of producing oligodendrocyte progenitor cells, oligodendrocyte progenitor cells.
+Additionally, there are five new pending patent families owned by us directed to improved methods of producing oligodendrocyte progenitor cells, oligodendrocyte progenitor cell compositions and methods of treatment of spinal cord injury and stroke using oligodendrocyte progenitor cells.
 The stroke family is jointly owned with the Regents of the University of California; the other four new pending families are solely owned by Asterias.
 The expiration dates of the patents acquired from Geron and in-licensed from the Regents of the University of California will be within 2021 to 2030.
 The potential expiry dates of the four new patent families with applications pending will be within 2036 to 2038.
 The commercial success of AST-OPC1 product depends, in part, upon the ability of Asterias to exclude competition for this product with the existing patent portfolio, regulatory exclusivity, or a combination of both.